imryan/iOS-Week4-Swift-Assessment-ios-0616/README.md

 self.tableView.dataSource = self
 ```

-* Create a function called `setupTableView` call this from your `viewDidLoad`.
+* Create a function called `setupTableView` and call this from your `viewDidLoad`.
 This function should layout the table view you added in Interface Builder to be equal in width to the superview, 75% the height of the superview, centered along the X axis of the superview, and pinned to the bottom of the superview.
 * `tableView` should have as many rows as there are strings in `electricArrays`.
 * Set the text of each cell's `textLabel` to the string in `electricArray` that correspond's to the cell's row.